lsst-tstn/tstn-034/index.rst

 The First-Look Analysis and Feedback Functionality (FAFF) working group, identified the need for a service that is capable of executing user-defined operations/computation following user-defined rules.
 This service has been referred  to as Catcher.
 In essence, the Catcher is not that different from the Watcher or other stream processing off-the-shelf technologies like Kapacitor.
-This technote explores the idea of using influx2.0 new stream processing capabilities to as an alternative implementation for the Catcher.
+This technote explores the idea of using InfluxDB OSS 2.x new task engine as an alternative implementation for the Catcher.

 Introduction
 ============